PASADENA CHILD RELOCATION ATTORNEY

 One of the most difficult parts of a divorce is determining child custody.
 The process is often emotional, and it is of the utmost importance to create a system that is in the best interest of your child or children.
 Once a custody agreement has been signed, you can begin a new phase in your family’s life, and work on creating a new normal.

-Situations arise and life can bring unexpected twists that may include a parent’s relocation to a new city, even a new state.
-In such situations, a custodial parent may need to request of the courts permission to relocate his or her child to a new location that may impact the visitation of the other parent.
-Such a scenario is generally referred to as a “Move-Away”
+Though you likely would do anything to protect your family’s stability, situations arise and life can bring unexpected twists that may include a parent’s relocation to a new city, even a new state.
+However, because custody agreements are legally binding, the parent cannot simply move away.
+In such situations, a custodial parent may need to request the court’s permission to relocate his or her child to a new location that may impact the visitation of the other parent.
+Because this process alters a legally binding contract, changes must be done through the courts in order to be enforceable and legal.
+Such a scenario is generally referred to as a “Move-Away.”